Nikolay Pirogov: Legacy

 Nikolay Pirogov was from 1847 corresponding member of the Russian Academy of Sciences and received in 1844, 1851 and 1860 the Demidov Prize by the academy.
 He was appointed honorary citizen of Moscow in 1881.
 The Pirogov Society was founded four years after his death, which aims for better medical training and treatment in Russia.

 The Pirogov Museum is located in Vinnytsia, Ukraine at his former estate and clinic.
 Near this 1947 building is a mausoleum which is used as a family chapel and in which his embalmed body is visible in public.
 Pirogov Glacier in Antarctica, the large Pirogov Hospital in Sofia, Bulgaria and the 2506 Pirogov asteroid, discovered in August 1976 by Russian astronomer Nikolai Chernykh, are all named in honour of him.
 The Russian National Research Medical University is named after him, as was the Odesa State Medical University; Vinnytsia Medical University was named after N. Pirogov in 1960.
 Stamps with his portrait were published in the Soviet Union in 1949 and his 150th anniversary in 1960.
 The highest humanitarian prize in the Soviet Union was the Pirogov Gold Medal.

 Apart from his developed foot amputation techniques, several anatomical structures were named after him, such as the Pirogoff angle; the Pirogoff's aponeurosis, a structure from fascia and the aponeurosis of the biceps; the Pirogoff triangle, a triangular area located between the mylohyoid muscle, the intermediate tendon of the musculus digastricus and the hypoglossal nerve.

+A bust portraying Russian admirals and sailors from the Crimean War, including Nikolay Pirogov, was erected at Sevastopol Park after renovations in 2008.